chagge/TouchVGShape/README.md

 ## Overview

-TouchVGShape contains multiple cross-platform libraries for TouchVG framework.
+TouchVGShape contains the following cross-platform libraries for TouchVG framework:

+- geom: Math and geometry library.
+- graph: 2D Graphics library.
+- shape: 2D Shape library.
+- jsonstorage: A storage adapter using [rapidjson](https://github.com/Kanma/rapidjson)(a fast JSON parser/generator).

 This is an open source LGPL 2.1 licensed project that is in active development.
 Contributors and sponsors welcome.